harshitabha/WEB102-MTG-Data-Dash/README.md

 The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!
+* I Added a Refresh button to my filters div in case the user wants to refresh the data they have

 ## Video Walkthrough